aomlomics/tourmaline/README.md

 conda install snakemake
 ```

-Third, clone the Tourmaline repository to the working directory for your project:
+Third, clone the Tourmaline repository and rename it to the working directory for your project (replace the directories in ALL CAPS with your directories):

 ```
-cd /path/to/project
+cd /PATH/TO
 git clone https://github.com/cuttlefishh/tourmaline.git
+mv tourmaline PROJECT
 ```

 Now you are ready to start analyzing your amplicon sequence data.